Should You Still Go To The Dentist During COVID-19?

 The response to the COVID-19 pandemic has many of us readjusting to a new way of life in hopes of slowing the spread of the virus.
-On March 18, as part of the new guidelines put in place to encourage social distancing as well as free up equipment to care for patients in need, the U.S. Centers for Medicare & Medicaid Services announced the suspension of all elective surgeries, non-essential medical, surgical, and dental procedures during the outbreak.
+Several GP surgeries have closed down due to the virus and all non-urgent surgery appointments have been put on hold for three months.

 The restriction has left many confused about what, exactly, is still considered essential on the dental spectrum.
 A cavity?
 A chipped tooth?Right off the bat, Matt Nejad, DDS, a celebrity dentist in Beverly Hills, says that the safest thing for everyone is to avoid seeing a doctor altogether.
 "Your goal should be to avoid needing to see a doctor and this includes your dentist," he says.
 "Right now the medical community is trying to pool resources to care for those afflicted by COVID-19, as well as simply trying to keep people at home.”